morfeojs/morfeo/packages/utils/README.md

 ## Hey Dev

-This package is not meant to be used, it's just a set of utility functions used internally by `@morfeo/*` packages.
+It's just a set of utility functions used internally by `@morfeo/*` packages, is not meant for public consumptions.